ErrorDodo/Shared-SkinChanger/README.md

 # Shared-SkinChanger
 A shared skin changer for skeet

-This is only a proof of concept build.
+This is no longer a proof of concept build.

-It could be written better but this was done at 2am because bordem had struck.
+It has progressed into a beta build.

 You need to download node js on your vps